Arquisoft/wiq_en2b/README.md

 # 🧠🤔 KiWiq 🥝❓📚
 Visit our page [here!!!](http://kiwiq.run.place/).

-WIQ is a quiz game project inspired by the engaging and thought-provoking show "Saber y Ganar."
+KiWiq is a quiz game project inspired by the engaging and thought-provoking show "Saber y Ganar."
 We aim to create a platform that not only challenges your knowledge but also sparks curiosity and the thrill of discovery.

 ## What Sets WIQ Apart
 🤔 Thoughtful Questions: Dive into a world of intriguing and diverse questions, all generated procedurally using WikiData.

-🌐 Encourage to improve: WIQ lets you keep track of your score to see in which areas you need to improve.
+🌐 Encourage to improve: KiWiq lets you keep track of your score to motivate you into learning more.

-😭 It works! after the final version final re-final (FINAL) true (final) (hotfix)
+🔣 Question diversity: KiWiq offers you a variety of questions so you can test your knowledge in a variety of fields.

 ## Features
 🏆 Adaptable  difficulty: You can adjust the difficulty to push your limits.

-🌐 Multiplayer: Compete with friends and strangers to prove you are the best.

-🌐 Localized: Available in Spanish and English.
+🌍 Localized: Available in Spanish and English.

 ## Contributors
 Contributor | Contact